 - ¼ teaspoon ground black pepper

-- In a large mixing bowl, combine the yogurt, milk, vinegar, lemon juice, garlic powder, onion powder, dried chives, dried parsley, dried dill, salt, and pepper.
+- In a large mixing bowl, combine the yogurt, milk, vinegar, lemon juice, garlic powder, onion powder, ground cannabis, dried chives, dried parsley, dried dill, salt, and pepper.

 - Whisk until all ingredients are incorporated, and the mixture is smooth and creamy.

 - Store in a pint-size mason jar with an airtight lid for up to 7 days.